algorandfoundation/docs/docs/get-started/dapps/reach.md

 ```

-## Basic Functions of the auction
+## Basic Functions of the Auction

-The** Backend**,<code> <strong>[index.rsh](https://github.com/reach-sh/reach-lang/blob/master/examples/simple-nft-auction/index.rsh)</strong></code>, defines the interface for functions coded in the frontend.
+The Backend [index.rsh](https://github.com/algorand/reach-auction/blob/main/index.rsh) , defines the interface for functions coded in the frontend.
 The Creator is a Participant that has getSale, seeBid and timeout functions.
 A participant is an “actor” which takes part in the application (dApp).
 A participant is associated with an account (address) on the consensus network.
 A participant can have persistently stored values, called its local state.

 The Bidder is a ParticipantClass that has seeParams and getBid functions.
 A participant class is a category of Participant, it is like a Participant, but can occur many times in a single application.
 Example: an application where users vote for their favorite puppy.
 There can be many voters voting, but they are all voters.
 All voters would be a member of the “voter participant class”.
 In the auction dApp we have a participant class of bidders, with each bidder having the ability to place a bid.